How to Write a Great Startup Executive Summary

 3) The Solution

-What’s your solution to your target customer/market’s problem?
+You can then expand upon your solution to your target customer/market’s problem.

-For instance, what will they be able to do once you fix their problem?
+What will your users be able to do once you fix their problem?

 How will you get it done?
 Be brief and concise.